 Within Teamwork Desk, if you are responding to tickets via your personal e-mail client (Gmail, Apple Mail, Outlook, etc) you can modify the properties of the ticket such as:

 - Send in a note (by default any text is sent as a reply)

 - Mark the ticket as high priority.

-All you need to do is start out your e-mail response with one or more supported command (one per line) and we will do the rest.
+All you need to do is start out your e-mail response with one or more supported command (one per line).

 Note: If you have received an email notification in relation to a note being added, when you reply directly to this from your email client without using '#note' it will be added back to the ticket as a note and not as a reply to the customer.
 If you want to reply to the customer and not add a note you will need to log into your Teamwork Desk account and reply from there.

-If we are unable to parse your commands, we will stop processing the e-mail, and send you a message letting you know what problems occurred and what you can do to fix them.
-You can respond directly to our e-mail and we will restart the processing.
+If we are unable to parse your commands, the e-mail will stop processing, and you will receive a message letting you know what problems occurred and what you can do to fix them.
+You can respond directly to the e-mail and and the processing will be restarted.

 #endis picked up in a reply in Desk, all text after #end will be truncated, but any commands proceeding it will be run.

 #endis a feature of Teamwork Projects that can be used to prepend an email signature to prevent the signature being included when interacting with project items via email.

 #end, if your signature has images, Teamwork will remove the images once our system can see that they are used repeatedly.